Building Schools' Capacity Resources

 Explore the Yearly Overview, First Half Term Plan, and Themes and Lesson Outlines exemplar documents.
 The Language Futures Toolkit is also designed to support teacher planning.
 We have also started to develop resources specifically for primary.
 Explore the Yearly Overview of Themes Primary, Autumn Term Plan Primary and Spring Term Plan.

 The role of mentoring

 Mentors are an integral part of the Language Futures approach.
 Mentors are volunteers from the local community who are expert linguists in the target languages that students are studying.
 They may be native speakers or people who are fluent due to an extended period of study, or time spent abroad.

-A Step by step guide to establishing mentoring has been produced as well as a case study on Mentoring at Linton Village College.
+A step by step guide to establishing mentoring has been produced as well as a case study on mentoring at Linton Village College.
+You can also watch a video where Tina Rice, who set up mentoring in her school, explains more about the process.
 Other resources that have been developed to support schools developing the role of the mentor include:

 - Role of the Mentor

 - Checklist for Mentoring

 - Mentor Handbook

 - Mentor Reference Request